-After joining the CFL as a free agent in 1985, and winning his first Grey Cup two years later, Allen joined the BC Lions in 1996.
+After joining the CFL in 1985 as a free agent with the Edmonton Eskimos—and winning his first Grey Cup with the team two years later—Allen joined the BC Lions in 1996.
 In 1999, he was voted to the CFL’s West Division All-Star team.
 He threw for 4,219 yards on 315 of 521 passes with 22 touchdowns, and he ran the ball 136 times for 785 yards and eight touchdowns.
 He threw for more than 300 yards in a single game on five occasions that year.

 After a 2004 Grey Cup victory—the fourth (and final) of his career—Allen was named Grey Cup Most Valuable Player for third time.

 The following season, on Oct.
 27, 2005, Allen reached 5,000 passing yards for the first time in his 21-year CFL career; however, the Argos would lose to the Montreal Alouettes in the Grey Cup that year.

 During the 2006 season, Allen broke Warren Moon’s 70,553-yard record to become professional football’s all-time passing leader.

 With a weight of 12.61 grams, the cupro-nickel coins have a 35-mm diameter and feature the effigy of Queen Elizabeth II on the obverse.
 Filip Mroz, of Bensimon Byrne, designed the reverse.
 The stamps issued with the coin (Scott #2568 and #2569, respectively) picture the Grey Cup dividing a retro CFL player to the left and a modern CFL player to the right, and former Lions’ kicker Lui Passaglia, who won his team the 1994 Grey Cup with a last-second field goal in from of hometown fans.